DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Grid/PagingAndScrolling/Descriptions/Grid-PagingAndScrolling-VirtualScrolling.md

+The scrollbar appears automatically if content does not fit the component container.

 To enable vertical virtual scrolling, set our Blazor Grid's [VirtualScrollingEnabled](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.VirtualScrollingEnabled) property to `true` .
 In this mode, users can scroll through all data rows without paging.
 To improve overall performance, the Grid renders a small number of rows on-screen (based on viewport size).
 For server-side data, our Grid component requests data in small chunks (when the user scrolls the component).

 To make a row visible, can call the following methods: